learn-co-curriculum/rails-video-review-handlebars-and-js-prototypes/README.md

 Any other comments or feedback you have?
 Raise an issue and let us know.

 <p class='util--hide'>View <a href='https://learn.co/lessons/rails-video-review-handlebars-and-js-prototypes'>Rails Video Review: Handlebars and JS Prototypes</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/rails-video-review-handlebars-and-js-prototypes'>Video Review: Handlebars and JS Prototypes</a> on Learn.co and start learning to code for free.</p>